elastic/kibana/src/core/server/logging/README.md

 default `root` is configured with `info` level and `default` appender that is also always available.
 This is the configuration that all custom loggers will use unless they're re-configured explicitly.

-The `metrics` logger is configured with `info` level and will automatically output sample system and process information at a regular interval.
+The `metrics.ops` logger is configured with `debug` level and will automatically output sample system and process information at a regular interval.
-The metrics that are logged are a subset of the data collected and are formatted as follows:
+The metrics that are logged are a subset of the data collected and are formatted in the log message as follows:

 | Ops formatted log property | Location in metrics service | Log units
 | :------------------------- | :-------------------------- | :-------------------------- |